symfony-cmf/create-bundle/README.md

     {% render "symfony_cmf_create.controller.vie:includeJSFilesAction" %}

-Plus include the css files from Resources/public/css.
+Plus make sure that assetic is rewriting paths in your css files, then  include the base css files (and customize with your css as needed) with

+    {% include "SymfonyCmfCreateBundle::includecssfiles.html.twig" %}

 The other thing you have to do is provide RDFa mappings for your model classes and adjust your templates to render with createphp so that create.js knows what